50+ Expertly Curated Things to Do in Rome (2025)

 Or, for something unique, visit a horse sanctuary in Ostia Antica, where volunteers will teach you to care for rescued horses before you trot through pine forests dotted with Roman ruins — an unexpected way to connect history with nature.

-Fun Things to Do in Rome: Live Like a Movie Star
+Fun Things to Do in Rome (To Feel Live Like a Movie Star)

 The good news?
 You can step right into the scene.
 Cruise through Rome in a classic Fiat 500, hop on a Vespa, or take it slow with a golf cart tour, all while a professional photographer captures your movie-star moments against backdrops like the Colosseum, Janiculum Hill, and hidden cobblestone alleys.